philsinatra/IDM231/instructor_materials/01-introduction.md

 ### ECMAScript

-- ES3
-- ES5
-- ES6
-- ES7
-- ES8
-- ES2015
-- ES2106
-- ES2017
-- ECMAScript 2017
+- ES10
-- ECMAScript 2016
+- ES2019
-- ECMAScript 2015
+- ECMAScript 2019

 ^ ECMAScript is a standard up which JavaScript is based.
 It's often abbreviated to ES.

 ---

-### Current ECMAScript Version

-#### ES2018

-^ Released in June 2018

----

 ## Coding Styles

+### Popular Style Guides

+- [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html)
+- [AirBnb JavaScript Style Guide](https://github.com/airbnb/javascript)

 ^ A coding style is a set of conventions used.
 It's an agreement with yourself and your team to keep consistency on a project.
 Having fixed rules on your code writing format helps a lot in order to have more readable and managed code.

----

-### Popular Style Guides

-- [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html)
-- [AirBnb JavaScript Style Guide](https://github.com/airbnb/javascript)

 ^ There are quite a few available, these are 2 of the more commonly used ones.
 It's up to you to follow one or create your own.

----

-### White Space

 ^ JavaScript does not consider white space meaningful.
 Use whitespace to your advantage to make your code more meaningful.
 As an example, I like to always use 2 spaces to indent code.